 I’ve been foolish that I have not been listening to people.
 I have just been thinking too much about myself and what I want based on the fear of not having enough.
 Then take actions that don’t help me get my needs met.
 Therefore, this is foolish.

 Foolish should be the most accurate word.
 You could call this cryptocurrency video greedy if you want to.
 To me, this video was foolish as well as a very good learning experience.
 At the height of my cryptocurrency popularity, I did a video right after I sold my Dash Masternode saying “Where did I invest 10 Bitcoin”.

 Now, the whole purpose of this video was to go get people to buy a course for $200 where I revealed what cryptocurrency I was buying and about to pump.
 Thus, if you bought the course and immediately took action on it and as soon as I started pumping it publicly, it went up 2 or 3 times.

-If you bought that course early, you actually helped contribute to the beginning of the pump.
+If you bought the course early, you helped contribute to the beginning of the pump.
 It publicly started to go up.
 If you sell as soon as it went up, you could have made a good amount of money and I believe some people did exactly that.
-This video was not very well received.
+The video was not very well received.

 How did I end up doing this video?

 Well, I ended up doing this video because a few months before this, I had bought $11,000 worth Dash and then told everybody how great Dash was and got paid to make videos.